graineeg/RikudouInstaller/README.md

 Everything from the operation dir (`files`) will be copied to the root directory of project.

+On package uninstall any file that is identical in content to the one defined in package will be removed and any empty directory defined in directory structure will be removed.

 - directory structure:
     - `.installer/[project-type-dir]/files`
 - example directories: